-The Innovation Lab for Horticulture's global research network advances fruit and vegetable innovations, empowering smallholder farmers to earn more income while better nourishing their communities.
+The Horticulture Innovation Lab's global research network advances fruit and vegetable innovations for farmers to earn more income while better nourishing their communities.
 The program is funded by the U.S. Agency for International Development and led by a team at the University of California, Davis, as part of the U.S. government's Feed the Future initiative.
+The Feed the Future ‘Innovation Labs’ are codified under the Global Food Security Act (GFSA).
+First passed in 2016 as part of the National Defense Authorization Act, it was reauthorized in 2018 and signed into law.

 Goals and objectives

-• Improving dietary diversity and nutritional status
+• Improving diets and nutritional status

 • Facilitating the exchange of innovative ideas and technologies